Non i.i.d. data#

 _ = plt.title("Model predictions using a ShuffleSplit strategy")

-An easy way to verify this hypothesis is to not shuffle the data when doing the split.
+An easy way to verify this is to not shuffle the data during the split.
 In this case, we will use the first 75% of the data to train and the remaining data to test.
+This way we preserve the time order of the data, and ensure training on past data and evaluating on future data.

 data_train, data_test, target_train, target_test = train_test_split(